-1Starting from their early work, Davis, Haltiwanger and Schuh (1996) and Davis and Haltiwanger (1999), and going up to the recent contribution in Davis and Haltiwanger (2014).
+$^{^{1}}$ Starting from their early work, Davis, Haltiwanger, and Schuh (1996) and Davis and Haltiwanger (1999), and going up to the more recent contribution in Davis and Haltiwanger (2014).

 The paper is organized as follows.
 Section 2 reviews two issues in the literature: the formulation of hiring costs and the role of these costs in business cycles.
 Section 3 provides our empirical evidence on the nature of hiring costs.
 Section 4 presents the baseline model with a minimal set of assumptions, which is inspired by our empirical findings.
 Section 5 explores the mechanism using calibration and impulse response analysis.
 Section 6 discusses the results obtained from further exploration, using a richer macroeconomic general equilibrium model that caters for different forms of hiring frictions, and different parameterizations of the Taylor rule.
-While the main text is brief, an Appendix elaborates on the details.
+While the main text is brief, an Appendix of the Online Supplementary Material (Faccini and Yashiv (2022)) elaborates on the details.
 Section 7 provides empirical impulse responses to both technology and monetary policy shocks, which are interpreted in the light of the theoretical model.
 Section 8 concludes.